ceulrich/powershellScripts_public/README.md

   This scipt translates a EntraID usergroup to an devicegroup.

 ### RemediationRunner.ps1
-  This script runs an intune remediation on a single device or to a list of devices provided as CSV file.
+  This script runs an intune remediation on a single device / to a list of devices provided as CSV file / to all devices or to a EntraID group.